One of the first hacks to ever get widespread public attention occurred on the night of April 27, 1986.

-Millions of HBO subscribers in the Eastern time zone were watching the film The Falcon and the Snowman when their screens suddenly displayed this message instead of the movie:
+Millions of HBO subscribers in the United States were watching the movie The Falcon and the Snowman when their screens suddenly displayed this message:

-"Captain Midnight" hacked the HBO signal and beamed his gripes about pricing to the world for four and half minutes.
+"Captain Midnight" hacked the HBO signal and complained to the world about the ridiculous subscription price of $12.95.
 How could someone do that, the world asked?

 To some, the ability to hack a satellite broadcast was unsettling.
 To others, it was amusing.
 But beyond blocking a few minutes of a movie that was probably playing again the next day anyway, there was no real damage done.

-Now, headlines about ransomware, cyberattacks, and data breaches pour into social media feeds at a steady drumbeat.
+Now, headlines about ransomware, cyberattacks, and data breaches pour into social media feeds as steady as a river flows.
 And the annual global damage from these attacks is estimated to be in the trillions of dollars each year.
-Cybersecurity Ventures predicts that cybercrime will cost the world $6 trillion annually by the end of 2021.

 SecureWorld News takes a look at some of the largest data breaches to ever occur.